tyfon7/UIFixes/README.md

 #### Hideout

 -   Remember window state when you leave hideout without closing (e.g. when searching for a recipe item on flea)
+-   Tools used in crafting will be returned to the container they were in

 #### Mail